-- Will I need a partial or complete (radical) nephrectomy? - Can I have keyhole surgery (laparoscopic or robotic surgery)? - What are the chances that I might need a complete nephrectomy even if a partial nephrectomy is planned? - Is this surgery curative? - What other related procedures or treatments might I need?
+- Is keyhole surgery possible (laparoscopic or robotic surgery)? - What are the chances that I might need a complete nephrectomy even if a partial nephrectomy is planned? - Is this surgery curative? - What other related procedures or treatments might I need? - How will I be followed up after surgery?